Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: The Methodology of

 \section{The Methodology of \tool}

-We introduce \tool, a framework that leverages LLMs (e.g., ChatGPT and Claude) to synthesize fine-tuning data for instruction-tuning code language models (CLMs) to enhance secure code generation.
+We introduce \tool{} that leverages LLMs (e.g., ChatGPT and Claude) to synthesize data for instruction-tuning code language models to enhance secure code generation.
 Figure~\ref{fig:overview} shows an overview of \tool.
-It adopts two data-generation schemes, secure-code driven (\toolsecure) and vulnerable-code driven (\toolpair), to generate high-quality secure training data with no human intervention (Section~\ref{sec:tool_secure}).
+It adopts two data-generation schemes, secure-code driven (\toolsecure) and vulnerable-code driven (\toolpair), to generate high-quality secure training data with no human intervention.
 It then uses LLMs to generate natural-language instructions that describe the functionality of each code example in the dataset.
-Finally, \toolS applies two instruction tuning strategies to produce security-enhanced LLMs (Section~\ref{sec:instruct_tuning}): standard instruction tuning~\citep{longpre2023flan} and security-specialized instruction tuning~\citep{he2024instruction}.
+Finally, \toolS applies two instruction-tuning strategies to produce security-enhanced LLMs (Section~\ref{sec:instruct_tuning}): standard instruction tuning~\citep{longpre2023flan} and security-specialized instruction tuning~\citep{he2024instruction}.